ck2860/CapstoneProject/README.md

 * Instructions

 ## Requirements
 Since all the code are written in Python, you should have or download [Python](https://www.python.org/downloads/).
+Your Python version should be 3.5-3.8.

 You will need to have a couple of Python's libraries/packages: numPy, pandas, Tensorflow, matplotlibpyplot, scipy.stats, and atsmodels.stats.multicomp.
 Most of the packages are pre-installed in Anaconda.